romidas99/tp/docs/DeveloperGuide.md

 * **Archive**: A feature to hide completed applications from the active view while preserving them for historical reference

-* **Date**: The interview or application deadline date for an internship application depending on the status

 * **Contact Person**: The recruiter or HR representative associated with a specific internship application

-* **Find**: A command that searches and filters applications based on company name keywords, supporting case-insensitive partial matching

 --------------------------------------------------------------------------------------------------------------------